 For more security recommendations, you can also check the article How to protect you account.

-If your e-mail was changed without your permission and now you're having difficulties recovering your account, please contact us to [email protected] so we can help you change it back and restore legitimate access.
+If your email was changed without your permission and now you're having difficulties recovering your account, contact us [email protected] so we can help you change it back and restore legitimate access.